Faris-O12/QuillBOT/README.md

 A command to give you the list of every command in the bot.

+Syntax: `/help help_type`

-You can run '/help' along with a type, the type can be of the following:
+You can run `/help` along with a type, the type can be of the following:

-- Info
-    - Commands to get information of the bot
+- `Info:` Commands to get information of the bot
-- Utility
-    - Commands that give you information of the user or a server the bot is in
+- `Utility:` Commands that give you information of the user or a server the bot is in
-- Math
-    - Commands that performs a mathematical caculation
+- `Math:` Commands that performs a mathematical caculation
-- Science
-    - Commands that relate to biology, physics and chemistry
+- `Science:` Commands that relate to biology, physics and chemistry
-- Time
-    - Commands that involve countdowns or UTC
+- `Time:` Commands that involve countdowns or UTC
-- Misc
-    - Commands that does not have a specified type
+- `Misc:` Commands that does not have a specified type
-- Random
-    - Commands that performs a random choice
+- `Random:` Commands that performs a random choice
-- QuestionMath
-    - Category of commands that gives you a math question
+- `QuestionMath:` Category of commands that gives you a math question
-- Admin
-    - Admin commands can only be run with permissions
+- `Admin:` Admin commands can only be run with permissions
-- Color
-    - Commands which returns color as an output
+- `Color:` Commands which returns color as an output
-- Total
+- `Chess:` Commands that involve stockfish analysing a chess position
+- `Code:` Commands that involve programming or coding
-    - Gives the total amount of commands
+- `Total:` Gives the total amount of commands

 Depending on which type is chosen, the output would give you command of the specified catgory.
+If the input is not in these categories, it would return an embed with every command.